Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 5 Handling Ordinary Files.markdown

 01. Describe the contents of a directory, explaining the mechanism by which its entries are updated.
 Why is the size of a directory usually small?

-    A directory is technically a file that contains the name and the inode number of the files and directories it houses.
-The entries in a directory are updated by the kernel on the users behalf when new files and subdirectories are added or removed.
+    A directory is technically a file that contains the name and the inode number of the files and sub-directories it houses.
+The entries in a directory are updated by the kernel on the users behalf when new files and sub-directories are added or removed.

     The size of a directory is usually small as it doesn't actually store the files and sub-directories it houses, just their name and inode numbers.